cloudflare/cloudflare-docs/products/tenant/src/content/tutorial/provisioning-resources.md

 # Step 1: Provisioning resources

 All the API calls described in this tutorial use the Cloudflare client v4 interface at `https://api.cloudflare.com/client/v4`.
-API requests are authenticated in the same manner using a Cloudflare user's email and API key as the `x-auth-email` and `x-auth-key` headers.
+API requests are authenticated in the same manner providing a Cloudflare API token in the `Authorization` header.
 Your Cloudflare user must be active, verified, and enabled by Cloudflare to use these provisioning specific endpoints.

 More details about making Cloudflare API calls can be found in our general api docs [here](https://api.cloudflare.com/#getting-started-endpoints).